wxifaras/ms-cw-infra/infra/README.md

-# AI Engineering Assistant — Networking Infrastructure (Bicep)
+# Networking Infrastructure (Bicep)

-Production-ready, modular Bicep that deploys the private networking layer for the existing Azure environment: a hub virtual network, a Point-to-Site VPN gateway, Private Endpoints + Private DNS for every supported service, and least-privilege Network Security Groups.
+Production-ready, modular Bicep that deploys a private networking layer for an existing Azure environment: a hub virtual network, a Point-to-Site VPN gateway, Private Endpoints + Private DNS for every supported service, and least-privilege Network Security Groups.
 Existing resources are referenced with the `existing`